-*The Siege of Nicaea was the first important success of the Crusaders in First Crusade.
-The Crusaders laid siege to the city controlled by Muslims and forced it to surrender in June, 1097.
+The first important success of the Crusaders in the First Crusade.
+The Crusaders laid siege to the city controlled by Muslims and forced it to surrender in June 1097.

-*The Battle of Ascalon was the final notable event of the First Crusade.
+was the final notable event of the First Crusade.
 The Fatimids mustered a sizable army to attack and reclaim Jerusalem.
-The Crusaders were able to attack Fatimids suddenly who were taken unawares and fled after a brief fight.
+The Crusaders were able to attack the Fatimids suddenly who were taken unawares and fled after a brief fight.
 This confirmed a secure hold of Crusaders over Jerusalem and other territories in the Holy Land.

-Godfrey of Bouillon: Godfrey of Bouillon was a German baron who participated in the First Crusade, eventually to become the first ruler in the Kingdom of Jerusalem.
+Godfrey of Bouillon was a German baron who participated in the First Crusade, eventually becoming the first ruler in the Kingdom of Jerusalem.
 He ruled for one year from 1099 to 1100 and then died, succeeded by his brother.

-Pope Urban II: Pope Urban II was the key figure who helped launch the First Crusade.
+Pope Urban II was the key figure who helped launch the First Crusade.
 He made speeches and sermons to popularize the cause, calling upon European nobility to join the crusades.
-His also offered pardons for all who participated in the crusade.
+He also offered pardons for all who participated in the crusade.
 His efforts proved decisive in making the Crusades a pan-European cause.